pjbacelar/design-qa-checklist/checklist-en.md

     * [ ] Size
     * [ ] Legibility
 * [ ] Button States
-    * E.g. Those are the most common states for web buttons, but your UI can have more or less states depending on the function of this interactable element.
+    * Those are the most common states for web buttons, but your UI can have more or less states depending on the function of this interactable element.
     * [ ] Normal
     * [ ] Hover
     * [ ] Active